 A front seat passenger in a car which hit and killed three men during last summer’s riots has told a court he did not see the moment of impact.

-Everton Graham, who denies three counts of murder, told jurors he had his head between his knees to protect himself from bricks and other missiles when the victims were struck in Winson Green, Birmingham.
+Everton Graham, who denies three counts of murder, told jurors he had his head between his knees to protect himself from bricks and other missiles when the victims were struck in Winson Green,

-The 30-year-old also told the city’s Crown Court he did not realise anyone had been hit by the car and initially thought a slab had struck his friend’s Mazda as it passed a crowd armed with a variety of weapons.
+The 30-year-old also told the city’s Crown Court he did not realise anyone had been hit by the car and initially thought a slab had struck his friend’s Mazda as it passed a crowd armed with a

 Asked to describe his actions as the Mazda drove towards the crowd, Graham told jurors: “I put my head down, down between my knees underneath the dash.